-Dog Paws: Why Your Pup Needs Paw Wax
+Dog Paw Care: Why Your Pup Needs Paw Wax

+Regardless of dog breed, your pups all have something in common.
 Your cherished fur baby’s paws are pretty resilient.
 After all, they can withstand countless energetic sprints on rough terrain and brutal landings.
-However, dog paws are not indestructible and need protection from harsh elements.
-Paw wax provides a solution for this and more.
+However, dog paws are not indestructible and your pet needs protection from harsh elements.
+Paw wax provides a solution for this so that your dog paw print will stay as cute as ever.
 Here’s what you need to know…

 Paw Wax is a specially formulated paw cream for dogs derived from a blend of waxes used to promote overall paw health.
 It creates a semi-permeable barrier over your pup’s skin and lubricates it with minerals and vitamins found in the blended wax.
 Paw wax may contain mineral jelly, bees wax, vitamin E, and lanolin.
 100% Natural paw wax should be non-staining, non-toxic, and non-allergenic.
 DIY natural dog paw balm may include coconut oil, sweet almond oil, sunflower oil, and shea butter.

 Mineral jelly serves as a natural emollient while bees wax forms a protective barrier against harsh environmental elements.
-It’s also ideal for hydration as it acts as a humectant which retains water molecules to your pup’s skin.
+Hydration is also a good idea as it acts as a humectant which retains water molecules to your pup’s skin.
 Bees wax comprises Vitamin A which is beneficial for exfoliating an animal paw.

 Vitamin E is perfect for pooch paws as it wards off bacteria.
 This is helpful when your pup has damaged, dry paws vulnerable to contaminants.
 Lanolin may help moisturize and condition dog paws that have become cracked and dry.
 Coconut oil acts as a moisturizer, hydrates paws, can soothe sunburned paws, and has antibacterial properties.
 Sweet almond oil, sunflower oil, and shea butter are great moisturizers too.